 4. Transient insomnia

-5. Difficulty in sleeping due to feeling hot or flushed
+5. Difficulty in sleeping due to feeling of hot or flushed

 6. Tinnitus